draftm0de/github.workflows/.github/actions/version-reader/DEPLOYMENT.md

 - Version doesn't match pattern → EXIT 1

 ### Type: target
-- `target-branch-name` not provided → EXIT 1
+- `branch` not provided → EXIT 1
-- Target branch not found → WARNING, default to `0.0.0`
+- Branch not found → WARNING, default to `0.0.0`
 - No valid tags found → default to `0.0.0`

 ### General